Why Lead Reactivation Is Important for Your Business (And What It's Costing You to Ignore It)

 Most service business owners know lead generation is expensive.
 Few realize just how bad the math actually is.

-New leads are hard to close.
 The probability of converting a cold prospect sits between 5% and 20%.
-Compare that to the probability of selling to an existing customer or a reactivated lead: 60 to 70%.
-That's not a minor difference.
-That's a fundamentally different business.
+Compare that to the probability of selling to a reactivated lead: 60 to 70%.
+That is not a minor difference.
+That is a fundamentally different business.

 Acquiring a new customer costs 5 to 25 times more than reactivating an existing lead.
 Yet most service businesses pour the majority of their marketing budget into acquisition, ignoring the far cheaper and more convertible contacts already in their database.